-He has exhibited internationally including at the Francis Crick Institute, Eden Project, Tate Modern, Ars Electronica (Austria), LABoral (Spain), the Victoria & Albert Museum, Royal Academy of Art, Wellcome Collection, Science Museum, Bletchley Park, Goldsmiths, One Canada Square in Canary Wharf, the Museum of Contemporary Art in Caracas (Venezuela), the Science Gallery in Dublin, Princeton University, University of Calgary (international visiting artist 2016), Texas A&M University, and the Beall Center for Art + Technology, University of California, Irvine
+His international exhibition profile includes Tate Modern, Ars Electronica, the Francis Crick Institute, LABoral (Spain), the Victoria & Albert Museum, Royal Academy of Art, ZHI Art Museum (China), Wellcome Collection, Science Museum, Bletchley Park, Eden Project, Goldsmiths, One Canada Square in Canary Wharf, the Museum of Contemporary Art in Caracas (Venezuela), the Science Gallery in Dublin (Ireland) and Bengaluru (India), Princeton University, University of Calgary (international visiting artist 2016), Texas A&M University, and the Beall Center for Art + Technology, University of California, Irvine

 He is head of Projective Geometry at The Institute of Unnecessary Research.